Financial Independence Update

 13. And more and more and more!!

-The good news is, for this financial independence update, we’ve been working towards answers to all these asset decumulation questions and much more.
-Today’s post will answer some of those questions above!
+The good news is for you dear reader, we’ve been working towards answers to all these asset decumulation questions and much more.

 Q1.
 When should I take my workplace pension (or our workplace pensions)?

 My wife is very fortunate to have a defined contribution (DC) pension from work.
 With 20 years and change invested in this plan, she’s accumulated some good savings.
-Based on my knowledge of low-cost indexed funds over the last decade-plus, we continue to keep her portfolio in the following available funds and allocation:
+Based on my knowledge of low-cost indexed funds over the last decade-plus, we continue to keep her portfolio in this approximate allocation:

 - 30% Canadian bond index fund.